RTMecha/BetterLegacy/snapshots.md

 ## Changes
 ### Core
 - Optimized setImageOther modifier by loading the sprite before iterating through the group.
+- Reworked dynamic homing speed again to actually act as a delay rather than a speed value.

 ### Editor
 - Reorganized / reworked a ton of Editor UI.
+- Renamed Dynamic Homing's "Speed" value to "Delay" due to the behavior of this changing.

 ### Example Companion
 - Example's commands make him say something now.